 The cold season brings many concerns related to Indoor Air Quality (IAQ) and allergens.
 With temperatures cooling down across the country, IAQ will also worsen.
 The U.S. Environmental Protection Agency (EPA) estimates that indoor air can be two to five times worse than the air outside, and if you are like most Americans, you can spend up to 90% of your time indoors.

 Since there is no real cure for allergies, those who suffer must learn to manage with proper prevention.
-Here are five quick tips to help you make it through the winter with healthier indoor air.
+Here are six quick tips to help you make it through the winter with healthier indoor air.

 1. Vacuum daily with an advanced filtration vacuum.